Our ecological public charity concentrates on

 Combining music education, environmental awareness, and creativity, Music Matters gives students the tools and instruction to build their own playable instruments out of reuse materials.

 Since instruments can be very expensive and music classes have been victim to budget cuts, Music Matters is especially important and relevant to the Mission District.
-The program provides access to art simply by diverting and re-purposing useful materials from the waste stream.
+The program provides access to art simply by diverting and finding ways to repurpose useful materials from the waste stream.
 It also teaches people that art can come from completely unexpected places, like a dump or recycling center, and it emphasizes the use of local products instead of fueling the consumer-driven process of production.
 By showing people how to create instruments Music Matters teaches people to look around their community and see the potential in other materials, reminding them that art is always within reach.

 The video (below) features a number of different programs around the world which inspired the Music Matters program.